avaira77/pq-ietf-usecase/draft-vaira-pquip-pqc-use-cases.md

 7. CRYSTALS-Dilithium design team states in {{Dilithium.des.team}} that: “For users who are interested in using Dilithium, we recommend the following: Use Dilithium in a so-called hybrid mode in combination with an established "pre-quantum" signature scheme.”

-8. Hybrid Post-Quantum Signatures in Hardware Security Keys: the paper {{hybrid.pqc.sig.hsk}} describes a hybrid signature scheme.
+8. Hybrid Post-Quantum Signatures in Hardware Security Keys: the paper {{Hybrid.pqc.sig.hsk}} describes a hybrid signature scheme.
 Below an excerpt from it:

 “A hybrid signature scheme combines a classical signature algorithm with a post-quantum secure signature algorithm.
 Before discussing the design of our hybrid scheme, we explain why such an approach is relevant instead of simply replacing classically secure schemes with post-quantum secure schemes.
 We present the assumptions below: